-I currently work as a researcher on the RETOPEA 'Religious Toleration and Peace' project (2018-22), funded by the European Research Council as part of the European Horizon 2020 research and innovation programme (Grant Agreement No. 770309).
+I currently work as a researcher on the RETOPEA 'Religious Toleration and Peace' project (2018-22), funded by the European Union as part of the European Horizon 2020 research and innovation programme (Grant Agreement No. 770309).
 This project aims to find out more about young people’s attitudes towards religious diversity and develop pedagogic approaches promoting active engagement with religious history.
-RETOPEA involves work in schools, museums and youth clubs in 8 countries across Europe with the following partner institutions: KU Leuven (Belgium), The Open University (UK), Helsingin Yliopisto (Finland), Maecdonian Centre for International co-operation and Ss.
+RETOPEA involves work in schools, museums and youth clubs in 8 countries across Europe with the following partner institutions: KU Leuven (Belgium), The Open University (UK), Helsingin Yliopisto (Finland), Macedonian Centre for International Co-operation and Ss.
 Cyril and Methodius University in Skopje (Macedonia), University of Granada (Spain), Leibniz Institut für Europäische Geschichte (Germany), University of Warsaw (Poland), University of Tartu (Estonia), Le Foyer vzw (Belgium) and the Euro-Arab Management School (Spain). (see: https://retopea.eu/s/start/page/home; @RetopeaEU)

 I have been involved in the following projects exploring the scholarship of teaching and learning: